gbenroscience/ParserNG/parser-ng-sql/README.md

 }
 ```

+The plan is cached by schema shape (column names and types), not by which
+`VectorSchemaRoot` instance you pass in — so this works exactly the same,
+and just as cheaply, when `batch1` and `batch2` are two different objects
+with the same column layout, which is the normal case for a streaming or
+per-request workload where a fresh batch arrives on every call.
+If a later
-If a later `execute` call passes a batch with a genuinely different schema
+`execute` call passes a batch with a genuinely different schema (different
-(different column names or types), the plan is transparently recompiled —
+column names or types), the plan is transparently recompiled — you don't
-you don't need to detect that yourself.
+need to detect that yourself.

 ### Choosing an execution backend